10 Special Limits in Home Insurance You Need to Know About

 Here is a list of the common special limits of insurance payable in a claim on specific items within your insurance policy.
 This is just a sampling of the basic limits; your policy contains more than these items within the limits and exclusions.
 This will give you the general idea of what to look out for.
 Because the limits vary from company to company, the amounts of limitation are not listed.

-Every company is different, these kinds of limitations may be significant if you have these items.
 Be sure and inquire about whether they are covered, how they are defined and limited:

 - Cash, Money, bank notes, coins, precious metals like gold and silver as well as stored value cards and smart cards